-If you’re able to stay for a day, you’ll find that recreational opportunities are everywhere.
-Ask Scott McGuinness for ideas!
+If you are able to stay for a day, you will find recreational opportunities are everywhere!

 If you’ve been a WWAMI visiting prof at other sites much farther from Seattle, you’ll find the visit to Bellingham comparatively short and sweet.
-The main focus of the visit for most profs is the lunch talk from 12:30-2:00, generally presenting to all 15 of the pediatricians, a few family practice docs, an allergist, and if the topic is of more general interest, to nurses/staff.
-You can e-mail Scott or Nancy prior to your visit with suggested topics, and we’ll choose and e-mail you back in plenty of time for you to prepare.
+The main focus of the visit for most profs is the lunch talk from 12:30-2:00, generally presenting to all of the pediatricians, a few family practice docs, an allergist, and if the topic is of more general interest, to nurses/staff.
 We will have all projection equipment/computers available and can help you get set up.
 Some specialties are more amenable than others to clinic visits, e.g. we have a multitude of pulmonary and GI patients who often love to see the visiting specialists, while we had fewer patients for the electrophysiologist to see.
 For this reason, the schedule is highly variable; for some it is as short as the lunch talk, and for most an afternoon of patients followed by going out to dinner in the evening.
-The WWAMI 2nd year resident will see patients with you, as will the PCP of the patient whenever possible.
-You will not bill the patient.
-(The dinner is informal, and we have a terrific time catching up on SCH news while picking your brain about various patient issues.)
+The WWAMI 2nd year resident will consult on patients with you, as will the PCP of the patient if applicable.
+The dinner is informal, and we have a terrific time catching up on SCH news while picking your brain about various patient issues.